mxg/topaz/README.md

 At the top of the distribution tree is a Makefile with these targets:

-build -- build all the builkdable examples
+build -- build all the buildable examples

 run -- run all the runnable examples